Usman dan Fodio: The Battle of Tabkin Kwotto

-The first skirmishes when a small group of soldiers from Gobir were beaten back (p.24).
+The first skirmishes when a small group of soldiers from Gobir were beaten back (p.
+24).
 The Muslims went to capture Matankari and Konni, both important towns on their northern flank.
-The division of the Booty was not in accordance with Islamic law and for this reason, the Shehu appointed Umar Al-Kammu to serve as a treasure.
+The division of the Booty was not in accordance with Islamic law and for this reason, the Shehu appointed Umar Al-Kammu to serve as a treasurer.

 The Muslim Community were warned of the approaching cavalry of Yunfa first by a Toureg nomad and secondly by some Fulani soldiers of Yunfa who escaped the cavalry.
 Yunfa first approached the Sullubawa for alliance before heading on.

 On the strength of the Cavalry, Muhammed Bello said its a hundred cavalry strong consisting of mostly Tuaregs, Sullubawa and Gobirawa while Danfodio's army consist of Hausa, Fulani, Konni Fulani who provide local support, Tuaregs under the leadership of Agali and Adar muslims including the son of Emir of Adar who also joined the Hijra (p.
 27).

 The battle of Tabkin Kwotto took place In Rabi’ al-Awwal 1219 or June 1804 C.E., the heavily armed Gobir forces under Yunfa met the ill-equipped and smaller army of the Jama’a under the commendarship of Abdullah.
 Though the muslims are smaller, ill-equipped with only a few horses and bows, they were helped by geographical factors.
 On one flank, they are covered by a river which now had water due to rainy season.
 The ground though flat is covered in thick forest as well.
 The advantage in morale was also high; facing destruction if they are captured.